When the earthquakes of April and May 2015 destroyed buildings in Nepal, they put at risk the preservation of Kathmandu heritage.

 All Hands Volunteers is not your ordinary disaster response organization.
 Our volunteers aren’t ordinary, our projects aren’t ordinary, the needs we meet aren’t ordinary.
 We move into communities and call them home.
 This means we can listen to what the real needs of the community are, and every set of volunteers has unique strengths which come into play in finding creative ways to serve these differing needs.
 Nothing’s too outside of the box, because to us, there is no box to begin with.

-On April 25th, a 7.8 earthquake hit Nepal near the capital city of Kathmandu.
-As Nepal suffers from its worst earthquake in more than 80 years, reports continue to come in with increasing numbers of fatalities and mass destruction to infrastructure and homes.
-Aftershocks still shake the country and those who lost their homes are...LEARN MORE >
+On April 25th, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
+More than 9,000 people were killed, a further 23,000 were injured and the mass destruction to infrastructure and homes was vast.
+Aftershocks continued to shake the country in the weeks that...LEARN MORE >